aregsar/aregsarblog/blog/2020/laravel-app-sending-email-using-background-job/index.md

 php artisan queue:work --tries=3 --timeout=30
 ```

-The worker process that will pull the `WelcomeEmailJob` job from the queue and process it by calling its `handle()` method.
-The `handle` method implementation will then mail the `WelcomeEmail` email.
+The worker process will pull the `WelcomeEmailJob` job from the queue and process it by calling its `handle()` method.
+The `handle` method implementation will then send the `WelcomeEmail` email to the mailhog mail server running in the docker container.

+If we navigate to http://localhost:8003 we can see the email that was sent in the mailhog server dashboard.

 ## Further customizations